alixmacdonald10/home-manager/README.md

 - Configuration options for these packages can be found here: https://search.nixos.org/options

 # Finishing up
+## Ubuntu
+- Set up you default shell to zsh by adding `/home/USER/.nix-profile/bin/zsh` as a line to `/etc/shells.ith` then running: `chsh -s $(which zsh)`
-There may be permissions issues which occur however these can generally be fixed by adding your `USER` to the appropriate `GROUP`
+- There may be permissions issues which occur however these can generally be fixed by adding your `USER` to the appropriate `GROUP`
+### Docker
+There are currently issues installing docker on non NixOS https://github.com/NixOS/nixpkgs/issues/70407.
+To alleviate this install docker daemon manually.
+To run docker non sudo create a docker group with: `sudo groupadd docker` then add your user with: `sudo usermod -aG docker $(whoami)`.
+Log out and back in then run: `newgrp docker` then run: `groups`.
+You should see docker under the groups your user is a member of.
+Set docker to start automatically with: `sudo systemctl enable docker.service`